Jumpscale/g8cockpit/docs/installation/Using-Blueprint/using-blueprint.md

 sudo ays create_repo -p {/path/to/my/repo} -g git@github.com:{account}/cockpit_{cockpit-name}.git
 ```

-Or alternatively, you can also do it manually:
+Or alternatively, you can also do this manually:

 ```
 mkdir -p {/path/to/my/repo}/blueprints